Raquel Galvão Silva

 Raquel started her professional career as a Summer Trainee at Linklaters’ Lisbon and London offices in 2007.
 She then joined the firm’s Lisbon office as a Junior Associate in 2008, where she developed her career.
-She became an Associate in 2010 and was promoted to Managing Associate in 2017.
+She became an Associate in 2010, was promoted to Managing Associate in 2017 and then promoted to Counsel in 2022.
 Her cross-border experience includes a secondment with Webber Wentzel (Linklater’s alliance partner) in Johannesburg.

 Within the firm, Raquel is also part of Linklaters’ International Arbitration Group and of the Healthcare and the Technology Sector Groups.

 Raquel holds a Law Degree from the Faculty of Law of the NOVA University of Lisbon.
 She completed post-graduation studies in Intellectual Property at the Faculty of Law of the NOVA University of Lisbon, followed by a Master’s Degree in Company Law from the Faculty of Law of the NOVA University of Lisbon.
 She furthermore obtained an LL.M in International Arbitration at the Queen Mary University of London.